avik-o1/Java-server-controller-bot/README.md

-# Server Controller Discord Blt
+# Server Controller Discord Bot
-A discord bot written kn python that can control your minecraft java server from discord.
+A discord bot written in python that can control your minecraft java server from discord.
 Forwarding minecraft server's port using Ngrok in this serssion.

 1. Install the requirements using 'pip -r requirements.txt.'
 2. Instruction are given in the codes, make sure to read them and change as instructed.